Autumn Wisdom: Predictability and Boundaries

 A predictable morning routine for is to get up, meditate, move and, then eat breakfast.
 This sets me up for a productive and grounded day.
 Taking a break in the middle of the day to sit and eat a satisfying lunch gives me a well needed pause.
 My evening routine involves another round of some kind of movement and an earlier dinner followed by connection with family and relaxation.
 This sets me up for a good night sleep and a successful following day.
 When I stick to these daily routines, I stay grounded, calm and sane.

 Of course none of this will happen if I don't plan it.
 My calendar is key for this.
-Of course I must enter into my calendar my appointments and meetings. and work commitments.
-I am also diligent about putting into my calendar my morning and evening routines as well as my lunch hour.
+I am diligent about scheduling into my calendar my morning and evening routines as well as my lunch hour.
+After these "self-care" blocks of time, I schedule in my appointments, meetings, and work commitments.

-It's one thing to create my weekly schedule and health routines and put them into my calendar, but for my routines to happen, I must be diligent with boundaries.
-I have to hold myself accountable for what I put in the calendar which means I must get up when I said I would get up, take a break from work to eat my lunch, stop working in time to get some afternoon exercise, prepare and eat my dinner, and make time to relax.
-In the evening, I have to exercise boundaries to spend time with my people rather than with my screen, and to make sure I'm off all electronics early enough to read and wind down and get to bed by 10 PM.
+It's one thing to create my weekly schedule and wellbeing routines and put them into my calendar, but for my routines to happen, I must be diligent with boundaries.
+I have to hold myself accountable for what I put in the calendar which means I need to get up when I said I would get up, take a break from work at noon to eat my lunch, stop working around 4 or 5 PM to make time to get some afternoon exercise, prepare and eat my dinner, and relax.
+In the evening, I have to set boundaries with regards to screens, and to make sure I'm off all electronics early enough to read and wind down and get to bed by 10 PM.
 If I don't enforce these boundaries, I might sleep in and not do my morning meditation or yoga practice.
 I might keep working and not make time to eat a good lunch.
 I might stay on my screen too late which will wreak havoc with my sleep.
 Then, I'll go to bed late and not sleep as long or as deeply as I need.
 And, the next day, I won't be well rested or set up for a great day.

 When I commit to my daily routines and make them predictable and adhere to healthy boundaries, my life is much more grounded and easeful I protect the time in my schedule set aside for movement, relaxation, friends and family. and I am therefore less likely to over commit myself to people or projects that sap my energy and downgrade my health.